gbajsingh/Excel-web-scraping-automation/Predicting Employee Attrition.md

 ```
 ![attrition distance boxplot](https://user-images.githubusercontent.com/46609482/68715329-9a2a2100-0556-11ea-92de-3b4544a7eec7.PNG)Diamond = *Mean*; Line = *Median*

-Average distance from home for attrition is slightly higher.
+Average distance from home for employees with attrition is slightly higher.
+This could be a factor for employess when deciding to stay with organization.

 __By income__